 D is for… The Dead Daisies

 Meh, rock supergroups.
 Amirite?
 Aside from Flying Colors and Velvet Revolver, what have supergroups ever given us?
 Oh, and Sons of Apollo, obviously.
 They're amazing.
 Well, OK, The Damned Things were pretty awesome but seems like it was just a one-shot project.
 Oh I suppose Them Crooked Vultures count too.
 And Chickenfoot.
 Oh, and KXM are great.
 No, you can't have Crosby Stills Nash & Young.
-Or Gorillaz, for fuck's sake.
+Or Gorillaz, for god's sake.
 Where do you think you are?

 So anyway, supergroups.
 Bad call, all the egos mash together, and you end up with a badly coordinated half-baked (or overbaked) mess.
 Just look at what happened when David Lee Roth left Van Halen and tried… um…